Differential models for the Anderson dual to bordism theories and invertible QFT's, II: Introduction

+In Subsection \ref{subsec_anomaly}, we explain that this transformation can be interpreted as taking anomaly theories of complex spinor field theories. \end{ex}

 The paper is organized as follows.
 In Section \ref{sec_preliminary_2} we recall the definition of the differential models in \cite{YamashitaYonekura2021}.
 Section \ref{sec_main_genus} is the main part of this paper.
 We construct the natural transformation \eqref{eq_goal_theory} and prove Theorem \ref{thm_genus_theory} in Subsection \ref{subsec_genus_main}.
-We explain some examples in Subsection \ref{subsec_genus_example}.
+We explain some examples, as well as relation with anomalies, in Subsection \ref{subsec_genus_example}.
 As we explain in Subsection \ref{subsec_HS_push}, there are certain subtleties regarding the formulations of differential pushforwards.
 In Appendix \ref{app_diff_push}, we collect the necessary results concerning differential pushforwards for submersions when $E$ is rationally even.